-(b) For "On Production" and "Off Production" employees, calls for Weekly Schedule employees for the sixth or seventh day worked in the employee's workweek may be cancelled before 8:00 p.m. on the day preceding the day of the call.
+- (1) Calls for Weekly Schedule employees for the sixth or seventh day worked in the employee's workweek may be cancelled before 8:00 p.m. on the day preceding the day of the call. - (2) The employee and the Union shall be notified of layoff and/or work call at the earliest time reasonably possible.